mitchellh/vagrant-rackspace/README.md

         export API_KEY="your-rackspace-api-key"
 ```

-Then, your vagrant file should look like this:
+Change your vagrant file to source your environment.
+It should look like this:

 ```ruby
 Vagrant.configure("2") do |config|